-How Are QR Codes Made?
+How are QR Codes Made?

 However, QR Codes are digitally scanned.
 They are made up of blocks and squares – or pixels – which can be read by an image sensor and interpreted by a system processor.
-The series of dots and squares stand for position, alignment, timing, version information, format information, error correction key and an area of a quiet zone.
-The three evident large squares help the QR reader or barcode scanner to quickly identify and orient the image.
+The series of dots and squares stand for a position, alignment, timing, version information, format information, error correction key and an area of a quiet zone.
+The three evident large squares help the QR reader or mobile barcode scanner identify and orient the image quickly.